 Likes

 My suggestion would be to incorporate a way to have a separate high quality bounced stereo mix + separate immersive mix in the same file or at least have the software default to stereo if the OS is set to headphones/stereo and if it’s 4+ channels - then have that be the only time the immersive speaker mix will play.
-Head tracking shouldn't be needed for music mixes.
+Head tracking shouldn't be needed for music or tv or film mixes.

 Last edited: